 Preparing your tagline for launch

-From the role your tagline is designed to play, in various communications to graphic treatments, we’ll help you develop strategic best practices to ensure tagline consistency across all use cases.
+Based on the role your tagline is designed to play, we’ll help you develop strategic best practices to ensure tagline consistency across all use cases.
 To make sure your tagline is ready for launch, Addison Whitney will deploy our strategic and creative resources in all stages of tagline creation, including the steps that get the creative over the finish line:

 - Tactics like alliteration, lyrical tone or rhymes can be applied by Addison Whitney’s verbal linguists.